-- (C) The utility shall describe and document its assessment of the potential uncertainty associated with the load impact estimates of the demand-side candidate resource options or portfolios.
-The utility shall estimate - - 1.
-The impact of the uncertainty concerning the customer participation levels by estimating and comparing the maximum achievable potential and realistic achievable potential of each demand-side candidate resource option or portfolio; and -
+(C) The utility shall describe and document its assessment of the potential uncertainty associated with the load impact estimates of the demand-side candidate resource options or portfolios.
+The utility shall estimate -

+1. The impact of the uncertainty concerning the customer participation levels by estimating and comparing the maximum achievable potential and realistic achievable potential of each demand-side candidate resource option or portfolio; and -

-The potential uncertainty associated with the load impact estimates of the demand-side candidate resource options was accounted for with the four scenarios developed by AEG.
+The potential uncertainty associated with the load impact estimates of the demand-side candidate resource options was accounted for with the five scenarios developed by AEG.

-- Program RAP-: Alternative portfolio designed to represent approximately 75% of RAP participation levels. - Program RAP: The measure-level RAP candidates from the DSM Potential Study that KCP&L proposes passing to the integration phase.
-This portfolio reflects expected program participation given barriers to customer acceptance and nonideal implementation conditions. - Program RAP+: Alternative portfolio designed to represent approximately the average of RAP and MAP participation levels. - Program MAP: The measure-level MAP candidates from the DSM Potential Study that KCP&L proposes passing into the integration phase.
+- Program RAP-: Alternative portfolio designed to represent approximately 75% of RAP participation levels. - Program RAP Modified: GMO alternative portfolio designed to represent RAP participation levels for 2019-2021 and RAP- participation levels for 2022-2037. - Program RAP: The measure-level RAP candidates from the DSM Potential Study that GMO proposes passing to the integration phase.
+This portfolio reflects expected program participation given barriers to customer acceptance and nonideal implementation conditions. - Program RAP: Alternative portfolio designed to represent approximately the average of RAP and MAP participation levels. - Program MAP: The measure-level MAP candidates from the DSM Potential Study that GMO proposes passing into the integration phase.
 This portfolio reflects expected program participation given ideal market implementation and few barriers to customer adoption.
 Incentives represent a substantial portion of the incremental cost combined with high administrative and marketing costs.

-The annual incremental and cumulative energy and demand impacts and budgets for each scenario are presented in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+The annual incremental and cumulative energy and demand impacts and budgets for each scenario are presented in the work paper "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."